 Starshield leverages SpaceX's Starlink technology and launch capability to support national security efforts.
 While Starlink is designed for consumer and commercial use, Starshield is designed for government use, with an initial focus on earth observation, communications, and hosted payloads.

 As a Build Engineer, you will own the relationship between the engineering development and production teams.
-You will master exotic manufacturing tools and processes, from initial concept development to full scale production, and will interact regularly with senior leadership during critical design phases.
-You have strong technical and interpersonal skills and you thrive in a creative, scrappy, fast paced and collaborative environment in which the best ideas change company level direction on a regular basis.
+You'll master manufacturing tools and processes, from initial concept development to full-scale production, and will interact regularly with senior leadership during critical design phases.
+You have strong technical and interpersonal skills and you thrive in a creative, scrappy, fast-paced and collaborative environment in which the best ideas change company-level direction on a regular basis.

 - Develop novel manufacturing techniques and manage the transition from development to full production handoff